CivicActions/guidebook/about-this-guidebook/editing-the-guidebook.md

 - Scroll down to the navigation section ("nav:") and locate either:
   - the line you want to change, or
   - where you will insert a new line to add the navigation label for your new content.
-  - If you are adding a new page, use the format: [navigation label]: file name (with .md).
+  - If you are adding a new page, use the format: navigation label: file name (with .md).
 - Save your commit and create the pull request.
 Note the PR number of the content PR in the description field so the reviewer can see the changes in the content.

 The PR will be reviewed by a team member before being merged.